Kids are always hungry. They always want to snack. They may turn down dinner, but boy do they love to snack.

 Flaxseed: I guess the primary reason I put flaxseed into the smoothies is to include some fiber, but it also provides Omega-3 essential fatty acids and lignans.
 Some studies show that it may help prevent some form of cancer, fights against cardiovascular disease, and helps lower inflammation.
 I choose to use whole flaxseed because I felt like the ground flaxseed gave the smoothie a chalky taste.
 That’s totally up to you though 🙂

-Frozen Fruit: I love to use mixed frozen fruit in our smoothies they taste great and they’re good for you.
-We include mango, strawberries, blueberries, pineapple, peaches, and so on.
+Fresh or frozen Fruit: I love to use mixed frozen fruit in our smoothies they taste great and they’re good for you.
+We include mango, strawberries, blueberries, pineapple, peaches, watermelon, and so on.
 These fruits give you small amounts of calcium, iron, potassium, and a high amount of Vitamin C. You will get an energy boost from these fruits that are much better for you than artificial energy drinks.

 The health of your smoothie will also depend on what you put in it!
 If you follow a different recipe you will have different benefits.
 Here are some general benefits that you may get from your smoothie: